What is Ratio Analysis: Types, Purpose, and Uses

 Q1: Why is ratio analysis important and how should it be performed?

-Ratio analysis is important because it converts complex financial data into clear insights, allowing investors and business managers to make informed decisions.
-To perform it effectively, understand what each ratio indicates, compare them with industry standards or past results, and relate findings to the company’s goals and real situations.
+Ratio analysis is important because it converts complex financial data into clear insights.
+This allows investors and business managers to make informed decisions.
+To perform it effectively, understand each ratio, compare it with industry standards or past results, and connect the findings to the company’s goals and real situations.

 Ratio analysis is generally classified into four main types: liquidity ratios, solvency ratios, profitability ratios, and efficiency ratios.
 Each type focuses on a particular aspect of a company’s performance, such as its ability to meet short-term obligations, long-term stability, profit generation, or the effective use of assets.